Cold weather brings more than lower temperatures. It changes how buildings hold heat and moisture.

 This leads to issues inside a home or building, such as:

-A note on the difference between mould and mildew: While both are fungi that thrive in humid environments, mildew often visibly appears on surfaces as a powdery substance, but mould is fuzzy or slimy, can grow deep within building materials where it isn’t visible, and poses more health risks.
+A note on the difference between mold and mildew: While both are fungi that thrive in humid environments, mildew often visibly appears on surfaces as a powdery substance, but mold is fuzzy or slimy, can grow deep within building materials where it isn’t visible, and poses more health risks. |

-Leaving mould and mildew for too long can destroy the materials they’re feeding on, requiring a complete tear-out and replacement of ceilings, walls, window casings, and even floors.
+Leaving mold and mildew for too long can destroy the materials they’re feeding on, requiring a complete tear-out and replacement of ceilings, walls, window casings, and even floors.
 Having a dampness meter to spot issues is key.

-Professional moisture meters can quickly assess the presence or likelihood of indoor condensation in cold weather and therefore the risk of future mould infestations.
+Professional moisture meters can quickly assess the presence or likelihood of indoor condensation in cold weather and therefore the risk of future mold infestations.
 They can detect damp at low levels before it can be visually seen or felt.

 With the right professional moisture meter, you can assess the potential for condensation by determining the temperature of the air, the air’s humidity, and the surrounding surface (walls, ceilings) temperatures.